-John Houghton works for Gresham, Smith and Partners, an architectural/engineering firm consulting on the project for Knox The county's looking to add new greenways throughout the county," said Houghton.
-"Tonight we're looking at where a new greenway can go in those communities.
-There's been a lot of demand for additional greenways.
-They've done some projects (since 2009); this is the next wave of potential projects." the health and economic benefits of greenways, and there were aerial photos of the entire county with the proposed construction in color-coded dots.
-Visitors could indicate their preference for greenway expansion in three different ways One exhibit had 12 photos - six each of locations and features of greenways - and anyone could put an orange sticker on the photos of their choice. a sticker on a least-to-greatest (1-5) scale for each of three different greenway benefits connectivity, quality-of-life, and economic development.
+John Houghton works for Gresham, Smith and Partners, an architectural/engineering firm consulting on the project for Knox "The county's looking to add new greenways throughout the county," said Houghton.
+"Tonight we're looking at where Planning Commission (as it was a new greenway can go in those communities.
+There's been a greenways.
+They've done some County's greenway system.
+It was projects (since 2009); this is the Informational exhibits outlined and by how much, the expansion the health and economic benefits of greenways, and there were aerial photos of the entire county community-input presentations with the proposed construction in Visitors could indicate their to educate the public about preference for greenway expansion in three different ways.
+One exhibit had 12 photos - six each of locations and features of West, which would connect Hardin greenways - and anyone could put an orange sticker on the photos of their choice. a sticker on a least-to-greatest (1-5) scale for each of three different greenway benefits: connectivity, quality-of-life, and economic development.
 Written post-it notes could be placed anywhere on the aerial photos.
-Said Shauna Godleveky, nox Co.
-Parks Planning and evelopment Manager: "We Development Manager: have a grant from the Tennessee Department of Transportation: it's a \$300,000 grant and it has an 80%-20% match, so 20% comes from the county.
-It's a project that should be done by the end of the year and it will give us a focus on which greenways we should work on for different reasons, whether it's health, economic impact, alternate transportation opportunities, or connectivity."
+Said Shauna Godleveky, Knox Co.
+Parks Planning and Development Manager: "We have a grant from the Tennessee Department of Transportation: it's and Recreation Master Plan the lot of demand for additional a \$300,000 grant and it has an 80%-20% match, so 20% comes from the county.
+It's a project that greenway can cost up to \$1 should be done by the end of the million. year and it will give us a focus on which greenways we should work on for different reasons, whether it's health, economic impact, alternate transportation opportunities, or connectivity."
 According to Godlevsky, the information and input gathered at the four meetings will be finalized at a series of meetings currently scheduled for August.
-We have a team of engineers and landscape architects and rom all this information they'll comments, along with some of other data they have gathered and then they'll come up with a revised plan," she said.
-"We'll then have another round of public meetings to show the fina product.
-At these meetings they're gonna have cost estimates, and then they'll recommend phasing Funding, of course, not only will be critical to the entire project, but will determine the pace of expansion.
-According to Godlevsky, a single mile of greenway can cost up to \$1 million.
-"In the near future progress will be slow," said Godlevsky We really rely on grants from the TDOT (as well as county funding) They put in heavy requirements on how we have to build and it makes the costs go higher.
-But, she says, gree greenway expansion is worth it.
+"We have a team of engineers and landscape architects and from all this information they'll done right is massive ' comments, along with some of other data they have gathered, and then they'll come up with a revised plan," she said.
+"We'll then have another round of public meetings to show the final product.
+At these meetings they're gonna have cost estimates, and then they'll recommend phasing.
+Funding, of course, not only will be critical to the entire project, but will determine the pace of expansion.
+According to Godlevsky, a single mile of "In the near future progress will be slow," said Godlevsky "We really rely on grants from the TDOT (as well as county funding) They put in heavy requirements on how we have to build and it makes the costs go higher."
+But, she says, greenway expansion is worth it.

-Big businesses will come into a city if they have a good greenway system.
-The value of these greenways, when they're done right, is massive."
+"Big businesses will come into a city if they have a good greenway system.
+The value of these greenways, when they're

-Charles G Seviers Blvd · Clint 865.457.0704
+2026 N Charles G Seviers Blvd · Clinton, TN

+865.457.0704

+www.rayvarnerford.com

-cottage in quiet countryside, set tied on 1 acre.
+2 bed.
+1 bath, 1,234 square foot cottage in quiet countryside, settled on 1 acre.
 New carpet.
-Oversized Heat Pump w/ 8-7 year old roof.
-Wood burning stove in MLS# 1072627 \$107,000 Cathern King (865) 216-5646 cell 865) 688-3232 office Public Auto Auction Saturday, June 15 at 9:00 a.m.
+Oversized Heat Pump w/ 6-7 year ald roof.
+Wood burning stave in living room.
+MLS# 1072627 \$107,000

+ASSOCIATES Each office is independently owned and operated

+Public Auto Auction

+Saturday, June 15 at 9:00 a.m.

+6729 Pleasant Ridge Road Knoxville, TN 37921 (865) 938-3403 TNFL735 WWW.POWELLAUCTION.COM